godotengine/godot-docs/classes/class_shortcut.rst

 Shortcuts are commonly used for interacting with a :ref:`Control<class_Control>` element from an :ref:`InputEvent<class_InputEvent>` (also known as hotkeys).

-One shortcut can contain multiple :ref:`InputEvent<class_InputEvent>`'s, allowing the possibility of triggering one action with multiple different inputs.
+One shortcut can contain multiple :ref:`InputEvent<class_InputEvent>`\ s, allowing the possibility of triggering one action with multiple different inputs.

 .. rst-class:: classref-reftable-group